Holomorphic curves in exploded manifolds: Kuranishi structure: Structure of the ambient moduli stack of stable curves

-To define a linearization of the $D\dbar$ operator at a non holomorphic curve $f$, a connection is required on the sheaf $\Y$ over $\Msw$.
+In this section, we construct the linearization, $D\dbar$, of the $\dbar$ operator at holomorphic curves $f$.
+We restrict to holomorphic curves because, to define a linearization of the $\dbar$ operator at a non-holomorphic curve $f$, a connection is required on the sheaf $\Y$ over the ambient moduli stack $\dmsw$ (recall that $\Y$ is the pullback of the sheaf from Definition \ref{Ydef} under the map $\dmsw\longrightarrow \Ms$).
 It is not clear to me that such a connection always exists globally.

 \